NBC: American Samoa

 In American Samoa, NBC was affiliated with KKHJ-LP in Pago Pago from 2005 to 2012.
 Cable television providers on the islands carry the network's programming via Seattle affiliate KING-TV.

 Federated States of Micronesia

 In the Federated States of Micronesia, NBC programming is available on domestic cable providers via Honolulu affiliate KHNL.

 Asia

 NBC Asia and CNBC Asia

 NBC Asia launched in 1994, distributed to India, Japan, Malaysia, South Korea, Taiwan, Thailand, Pakistan and the Philippines.
 Like NBC Europe, NBC Asia featured most of NBC's news programs as well as The Tonight Show, Late Night and Saturday Night Live.
 Like its European counterpart, it was not allowed to broadcast American-produced prime time shows due to existing broadcast agreements with other domestic broadcasters.
 NBC Asia produced a regional evening news program that aired each weeknight, and occasionally simulcast some programs from CNBC Asia and MSNBC.
 NBC also operated NBC Super Sports, a 24-hour channel devoted to televising sporting events.

 In July 1998, NBC Asia was replaced by a regional version of the National Geographic Channel.
-As is the case with NBC Europe, CNBC Asia broadcasts select episodes of The Tonight Show and Late Night as well as Meet the Press as part of its weekend schedule, and airs NFL games under the Sunday Night Football brand.

-In August 2019, NBC has acquired a minority stake in The News Broadcasting Corporation of India for operating across regional online news properties in local languages like Hindi, Punjabi, Malayalam, Tamil, Bengali and Marathi.